edwardlavender/flapper/README.md

       - `get_hr_home()` gets the ‘home range’ from a UD;
       - `get_hr_full()` gets the ‘full range’ from a UD;

-## Space use algorithms
+## Modelling algorithms

-The main thrust of [`flapper`](https://edwardlavender.github.io/flapper/) is the implementation of algorithms designed to infer space use from PAT data and their evaluation under different circumstances (e.g., array designs, movement models and detection models).
+The main thrust of [`flapper`](https://edwardlavender.github.io/flapper/) is the implementation of algorithms designed to reconstruct fine-scale movement paths and emergent patterns of space use in passive acoustic telemetry systems.

 ### The centres of activity (COA) algorithm

-Centres of activity (COA) are one of the most widely used metrics for the reconstruction of patterns of space use from PAT data.
+Centres of activity (COA) are one of the most widely used metrics for the reconstruction of patterns of space use from passive acoustic telemetry data.
 Several methods have been developed to calculate COAs, but the mean-position algorithm is the commonest.
-To generate estimates of space use, COAs are usually taken as point estimates from which utilisation distributions (typically kernel utilisation distributions, KUDs) are estimated.
+To generate estimates of space use, COAs are usually taken as point estimates from which UDs (typically kernel UDs or KUDs) are estimated.
 [`flapper`](https://edwardlavender.github.io/flapper/) facilitates the
 implementation of this approach with the following functions: